janneengestoft/birc-project/README.md

 <script src="https://gist.github.com/kaspermunch/3819068502531fc4ac2e732957916a0d.js"></script>

-## Visual Stuio Code
+## Visual Studio Code

-## Backup on the cluster
+On the cluster using remote...

-link to the backup information

 ## Git and GitHub